 - a.
 Honors and preserves core autonomies crucial to school success including: - i.
 Governing board independence from the authorizer; - ii.
 Personnel; - iii.
 School vision and culture; - iv.
 Instructional programming, design, and use of time; and - v.
 Budgeting. - b.
 Does not assume direct responsibility for the success or failure of individual schools but holds schools accountable for their performance. - c.
-Minimizes administrative burdens on schools. - d.
+Actively seeks to minimizes administrative burdens on schools whenever possible. - d.
 Focuses on holding schools accountable for outcomes rather than processes.